mgblackwater/stevekinney.net/content/courses/testing/mocking-modules.md

 - All objects will be deeply cloned.
 - All instances of classes and their prototypes will be deeply cloned.

-> [!todo] Explain the automocking algorithm
-> You'll probably want to add some kind of visual as well as an example in code and some tests that prove your assumptions.

 ## `vi.doMock`

 [`vi.doMock`](https://vitest.dev/api/vi.html#vi-domock) is basically the same as `vi.mock` except for the fact that it's _not_ hoisted to the top, which means you have access to variables.
 The _next_ import of that module will be mocked.

-> [!todo] Explain `vi.mock` hoisting
-> Show with some concrete examples the difference between `vi.mock` and `vi.doMock`.